 Imagine that I’m having a cup of tea.
 Instead of worrying about a couple of deadlines at work, I decide to live in the moment.
 I start to think about the tea that I’m drinking.
 I am amazed that hot water and dried plant leaves can produce such a delicious beverage.
 The leaves came from a farm that deliberately turns dirt and sunlight into the tea plant so that humans can enjoy it.
 It’s like I’m literally tasting the energy of the sun in my cup.
 And this thought brings a smile to my face.

-Or think about a scenario where I'm sitting on the beach, watching the waves.
+Or think about a scenario where I’m sitting on the beach, watching the waves.
 Instead of contemplating my past decisions and feeling bad for myself, I try to snap out of it.
 If I try to actively live in the moment for a while.
 I might just focus on the incoming waves.
 I am amazed that the energy that produced the waves built up over thousands of miles from a constant wind that is the result of moving air masses on the other side of the planet.
-In a way, I'm seeing the fingerprint of a particular swell that happened near Antarctica months ago, and I'm just now fascinated by it.
-You see how this works?
+In a way, I’m seeing the fingerprint of a particular swell that happened near Antarctica months ago, and I’m just now fascinated by it.
+Do you see how this works?

 The thing is, living in the moment has been proven to be an effective way of becoming happier.